 Everywhere you look you see something that someone else is doing for their business and you automatically feel like you need to be doing it too.
 When you see others doing something that is working for them, you think it will work for you and if they’re doing it you probably should be too.
+But there are some business things to skip on your to-do list while still being successful.

 6 Things I don’t do for my business and why